courtois-neuromod/engineering_doc/game_controller/PCB/readme.md

 R21|Resistor| 5 kΩ
 C1 - C8|Capacitor|0.1 µF
 C11,C12|Capacitor|10 µF
-TX1 - TX8|Fiber optic transmitter|SFH756V
+TX1 - TX10|Fiber optic transmitter|SFH756V
-RX1 - RX8|Fiber optic receiver|SFH551V
+RX1 - RX10|Fiber optic receiver|SFH551V
 Teensy 3.5 | Use version 3.5 **NOT 3.6**

+TX9,TX10,RX9,RX10 and associated components are optional.
+They were meant for additional controls not implemented on this version of the controller.
+They can also be used for troubleshooting purpose or to fix a damaged channel.